a-suna/ibm-schem-f5-multinic/README.md

 **User Variable:** ```ssh_key_name```

-Once the images completes onboarding, SSH access to the ```root``` user is available on the defined management Floating IP.
+Once the image completes onboarding, SSH access to the ```root``` user is available on the defined management Floating IP.

 The user should also provide an ```admin``` user password.